 The Honors College curriculum is based on experiential learning with a global focus.
 Honors classes explore the importance of globalization, diversity, critical thinking, effective communication, leadership, and innovation.
 Honors College students enjoy small, interactive classes, are involved in cutting-edge research, and have renowned faculty as mentors.
 The Honors College offers their students opportunities for additional scholarships, internships, jobs, research, and leadership opportunities.
 Additionally, the Honors College has partnerships with the College of Nursing, College of Veterinary Medicine (for pre-vet students), the Carson College of Business, and the Voiland College of Engineering and Architecture.

 Incoming freshmen apply through the Honors College application after applying to WSU.
-The middle 50% ranges for incoming freshman students were: 3.75-3.98 GPA (unweighted high school cumulative); 1190-1340 SAT (old, pre-March 2016, math and verbal combined); 26-30 ACT (composite).
+The middle 50% ranges for incoming freshman students were: 3.75-3.98 GPA (unweighted high school cumulative).
 The Honors College admits qualified applicants as they apply until capacity is reached.
 For more information, visit honors.wsu.edu, email firstname.lastname@example.org, or call (509) 335-4505.

 As of March 2021, WSU no longer requires students to submit SAT/ACT test scores as part of the application process.